senaev/senaev.com/public/cv/15min.md

 <!-- Version for senaev.com website from Obsidian Vault, copy content below  -->

-## About Me

-Frontend Engineer with a strong background in advertising and multimedia technologies and over five years of team leadership.

-Strive to continuously improve professional and personal skills.

 ## My Journey to Becoming a Software Engineer

 My passion for software development started in childhood, though I initially believed it was "too cool and too smart for me."